 Bonjour.
 Je vous envoie mon exercice.
 Par contre je ne comprends pas comment il faut le faire.
 Et que voulez vous dire par subdiviser la forme de départ s'il vous plaît ?

-Good evening Ciou, that looks good, even though I'm not sure I understand how you did it...
-Especially if you didn't know how to do it!
+Hi Ciou, it looks good, even though I’m not entirely sure I understand how you did it… especially if you didn’t fully understand how to do it!

-Regarding subdividing the shape, in fact, we start from the principle that we have one main rectangle containing a smaller second one. (these are the two shapes to scale in perspective).
-Therefore, starting from this principle, we find that the main rectangle is divided into three parts the size of the second rectangle.
-This gives you a new reference to transpose the size scales.
+Regarding subdividing the shape, the basic principle is that we start with a single main rectangle containing a second, smaller one (these are the two shapes that need to be scaled in perspective).
+So, based on this principle, we can see that the main rectangle is divided into three parts, each the size of the second rectangle.
+This gives you a new reference point for transposing the size scales.

-I've attached my correction.
-Don't hesitate to rewatch the course video if you're unsure about the procedure.
+I’ve attached my correction.
+Don’t hesitate to review the course video if you have any doubts about the procedure.

 Bonsoir Ciou, ça m'a l'air bien, même si je ne suis pas sûr de comprendre comment tu as procédé...
 Surtout si tu n'avais pas compris comment faire!